michaelcarter/mixpanel-data-export-js/README.md

-Mixpanel Data Export (v 1.6.1)
+Mixpanel Data Export (v 1.6.2)
 ==============================

 Introduction
 ------------

 Simply put, this is a JavaScript library that makes [Mixpanel's data export API](https://mixpanel.com/docs/api-documentation/data-export-api#libs-js) easy to use.
-Simply instantiate the class with your API secret and key and then make calls to api methods and get data back via a promise or callback.
+Simply instantiate the class with your API secret and key and then make calls to api methods and get correctly formatted data back via a promise or callback.

 Node Installation
 ----------------